MarkGhebrial/ghebrial.net/content/_index.md

 # Hi, welcome to my website!

 My name is Mark Ghebrial.
-I'm a third year Computer Engineering student at [UC Riverside](https://www.ucr.edu/).
+I'm a fourth year Computer Engineering student at [UC Riverside](https://www.ucr.edu/).

 I've got a bunch of cool projects on my GitHub page, go check them out!
 You can also find a summary of my projects at [this link](projects).